The duality of love: An interview with Mimlu Sen

 Certain aspects of our relationship have dwindled and as we grow older

-Both of you travel the world, and have been taking baul to as far as Mexico.
+Both of you travel the world and have taken Baul as far as Mexico.
 You have been together for over 25 years.
-How do you think your relationship has changed, or grown over the years?
+How do you think your relationship has changed or grown over the years?

-Yes, relationships change, grow and mature or dwindle away.
-Certain aspects of our relationship have dwindled and as we grow older we’re chipkoed to each other like most old Indian grandparents.
+Yes, relationships change, grow mature, or dwindle away.
+Certain aspects of our relationship have dwindled and as we grow older we’re chipped to each other like most old Indian grandparents.

-We’re partners as artists and have embarked on a cultural and artistic journey over the past 30 years of our collaboration together.
-Over these years, we’ve learnt a good deal from each other and today are still learning.
+We’re partners as artists and have embarked on a cultural and artistic journey over the past 30 years of our collaboration.
+Over these years, we’ve learned a great deal from each other and are still learning today.
 This journey between India and the world is what has shaped our lives.

 What advice would you have for young lovers in modern India today on companionship and commitment?

-So when he asked me at lunch yesterday why I felt that it was necessary to live as a couple, I answered that living as a couple is like a wrestling match which goes on till the very last breath.
+So, when he asked me at lunch yesterday why I felt it was necessary to live as a couple, I answered that living as a couple is like a wrestling match that goes on until the very last breath.
 It keeps you in form.
-It’s a very dynamic way of engaging with life through a crossfire which will always be a source of energy.
+It’s a very dynamic way of engaging with life through a crossfire that will always be a source of energy.

 But living alone, I said, can make you oversensitive or just not sensitive enough.